Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl: Family and personal life

 In 1869, Lord Dunraven revealed in his diaries, under the title Experiences in Spiritualism with D. D. Home, that he had slept in the same bed with Daniel Dunglas Home.
 Many of the diary entries contain erotic homosexual references between Home and the then Lord Adare.

-From 1900 onwards Lord Dunraven developed the gardens on "Garinish Island" (near Sneem, County Kerry, Republic of Ireland), which he had inherited from his father, The 3rd Earl of Dunraven and Mount-Earl, into a subtropical wild garden.
+From 1900 onwards Lord Dunraven developed the gardens on "Garinish Island" (near Sneem, County Kerry, Ireland), which he had inherited from his father, The 3rd Earl of Dunraven, into a subtropical wild garden.
 It is still in existence today.
 The house, called "Garinish Lodge", was burned in September 1922 during the Irish Civil War (1922–1923), but later rebuilt.

-Lord Dunraven died in June 1926, aged 85.
-As he died without a male heir, the earldom passed to a cousin, Windham Wyndham-Quin, 5th Earl of Dunraven and Mount-Earl.
+Lord Dunraven died in June 1926 at his home in Park Lane, London, aged 85.
+As he died without a male heir, the earldom passed to a cousin, Windham Wyndham-Quin, 5th Earl of Dunraven.
 The barony of Kenry, which had been created for his father, became extinct.
 He left all his unsettled property (acquired during his lifetime), including Garinish Island, his yacht and racehorses to his only surviving child, Aileen.
 All the settled property, which included Adare Manor and other properties there, as well as Dunraven Castle estate and several valuable coal mines in South Wales, was left to his successor, his cousin.
 Dunraven was buried at St. Nicholas' Church of Ireland in Adare, County Limerick, Ireland.
 In 1895 Dunraven had lived at 27 Norfolk Street.

+He held almost 40,000 acres in Ireland and Wales; with 24,000 in Glamorgan, 14,000 in County Limerick, 1,000 in County Kerry and 100 in County Clare, as well as 500 acres in Gloucestershire.

 Legacy and honours

-In 1939, 13 years after his death, Norfolk Street (London, Mayfair, United Kingdom) was renamed as Dunraven Street in his honour.
+In 1939, 13 years after his death, Norfolk Street (London, Mayfair) was renamed as Dunraven Street in his honour.
 Dunraven Pass on the Grand Loop Road between Tower and Canyon in Yellowstone National Park is named after Lord Dunraven, as is nearby Dunraven Peak, a 9,869 feet (3,008 m) mountain peak in the Washburn Range.